Springe zum Inhalt

 Zitatform

 Cairó, Isabel, Hess T. Chung, Francesco Ferrante, Cristina Fuentes-Albero, Camilo Morales-Jimenez & Damjan Pfajfar (2023): Endogenous Labor Supply in an Estimated New-Keynesian Model: Nominal versus Real Rigidities.
-(Finance and economics discussion series / Federal Reserve Board, Washington 2023-069), Washington, DC, 57 S.
+(Finance and economics discussion series / Board of Governors of the Federal Reserve System 2023-069), Washington, DC, 57 S.

 Abstract